 Crime in Vancouver

 When you’re moving to a new city, it’s always advisable to look into the crime rates.
 When calculating crime rates, experts look at total crime, violent crime, and property crime.
 These crime stats come from the FBI.
-Here’s a look at Vancouver’s overall crime stats:
+Here’s a look at Vancouver WA crime rate.

 - Vancouver total crime rate: 50% higher than the national average